timjogorman/RicherEventDescription/guidelines.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-*Developed by Will Styler, Kevin Crooks, Mariah Hamang, and Tim O'Gorman as a synthesis of the THYME-TimeML guidelines, the Stanford Event coreference guidelines and the CMU Event coreference guidelines.
-These guidelines have been developed with substantial input from Eduard Hovy and Teruko Mitamura at Carnegie Mellon University, Rei Ikuta at the University of Colorado, Boulder, and benefited from the discussion at the NAACL Events Workshop.*
+*Developed by Martha Palmer, Will Styler, Kevin Crooks, and Tim O'Gorman as a synthesis of the THYME-TimeML guidelines, the Stanford Event coreference guidelines, and the CMU Event coreference guidelines.
+These guidelines have been developed with substantial input from James Pustejovsky at Brandeis, Eduard Hovy and Teruko Mitamura at Carnegie Mellon University, Mariah Hamang, Kristin Wright-Bettner and Rei Ikuta at the University of Colorado, Boulder, and benefited from the discussion at the NAACL Events Workshop.*

 ## Introduction